aosabook/500lines/web-server/chapter.md

 The data may be copied from a file on disk, generated dynamically by a program, or some mix of the two.

-In all cases,
+The most important thing about an HTTP request is that it's just text: any program that wants to can create one or parse one.
+In order to be understood,
 though,
-an HTTP request has the same parts:
+that text must have the following parts:

 FIXME: diagram